 \section{Conclusions}

 \para{Unitarity violation at high and low scales.}

-We have calculated the tree-level $2\to2$ scattering amplitudes in the vanilla Higgs inflation model where the Higgs doublet has a non-minimal coupling $\xi$ to the Ricci scalar $R$.
-We have considered at a general slowly varying field background, in both the metric formulation and in the Palatini formulation.
+We have calculated the tree-level amplitudes for electrically neutral $2\to2$ scattering in the vanilla Higgs inflation model where the Higgs doublet has a non-minimal coupling $\xi$ to the Ricci scalar $R$.
+We have considered a general slowly varying field background in both the metric formulation and in the Palatini formulation.
 Using the partial wave unitarity condition, we find the scattering energy $\Lambda$ at which tree-level unitarity is violated.
-We have also calculated a bound on $\xi$ in the Palatini formulation from Higgs the measured Higgs global signal strength, which agrees with well with a naive estimate based on the unitarity condition.
+We have also calculated a bound on $\xi$ in the Palatini formulation from the measured Higgs global signal strength, which agrees well with a naive estimate based on the unitarity condition.

-In the Palatini case, we confirm previous estimates, according to which $\Lambda\sim\Mpl/\sqrt{\xi}$ both around the EW scale and the inflationary large field background.
-In the metric case, we also confirm previous results according to which in the EW minimum $\Lambda\sim\Mpl/\xi$.
-However, in the large field (and large $\xi$) limit we find that although the scattering amplitudes that involve the charged Goldstone bosons grow only like $\xi E^2$, as found earlier \cite{Ren:2014}, scattering amplitudes for the uncharged part of the Higgs doublet grow like $\xi^2 E^2$.
-Therefore, $\Lambda\sim\Mpl/\xi$ also during inflation, and the numerical value changes by less than a factor of 2 between the EW scale and the inflationary large field region, in contrast to previous work \cite{Atkins:2010yg, Ren:2014, Antoniadis:2021axu, Mikura:2021clt, Bezrukov:2010, Bezrukov:2011a, Bezrukov:2013, Rubio:2018}.
-Numerically, $\Lambda\approx10^{14}$ GeV in both cases, as $\xi=1.6\times10^4$ in the metric case and $\xi=1.3\times10^9$ in the Palatini case (for Higgs quartic coupling $\lambda=0.13$).